Sprawling Oregon wildfire, largest of dozens in U.S., continues to grow

-KLAMATH FALLS, Ore., July 16 (Reuters) - A sprawling wildfire raging mostly unchecked for over a week in southern Oregon forced firefighters into retreat for a fourth straight day as it expanded into the state's fifth-largest blaze in more than a century, forestry officials said on Friday.
+KLAMATH FALLS, Ore.
+(Reuters) -A sprawling wildfire raging mostly unchecked for over a week in southern Oregon forced firefighters into retreat for a fourth straight day as it expanded to become the state’s fifth largest blaze in more than a century, forestry officials said on Friday.

-The Bootleg fire, the biggest among dozens of wildfires across the tinder-dry landscape of the Western United States in recent days, has scorched more than 241,000 acres - an area well exceeding the land mass of New York City.
+The Bootleg fire, the biggest among dozens of wildfires flaring across the tinder-dry landscape of the Western United States, has scorched more than 241,000 acres - an area exceeding the land mass of New York City.

+Ironically, heavy smoke shrouding much of the region from the fires may act to slightly blunt the effects of yet another heat wave expected this weekend in the Rockies, extending to parts of Montana, Idaho, Wyoming, Utah and Colorado.

 Flames have destroyed at least 21 homes and 54 other structures, authorities said.
 On Friday, the Oregon Department of Forestry listed 5,000-plus homes as threatened, about 3,000 more than a day earlier.

-That figure represents a greater number of communities potentially in harm's way as the blaze expands, said agency spokesman Marcus Kauffman.
-Still, fewer dwellings were in immediate danger, especially along the fire's burned-out southern flank.
+That figure represents a greater number of communities potentially in harm’s way as the blaze expands, said agency spokesman Marcus Kauffman.
+Still, fewer dwellings were in immediate danger, especially along the fire’s southern flank where crews had more success.

-Consequently, the number of homes under mandatory evacuation declined by about half to just over 200 on Friday, while many more, about 2,700, were placed on stand-by alerts.
+Consequently, the number of homes under mandatory evacuation declined by about half to just over 200 on Friday, while about 2,700 were placed on stand-by alerts.

 Strike teams have carved containment lines around 7% of the fire’s perimeter.
 But extreme fire growth fueled by low humidity, dry vegetation and gusty winds forced firefighters to withdraw from leading edges of the blaze for a fourth consecutive day on Friday, officials said.